 If you pursue audience growth by all means, then you’re clearly missing out on what you could achieve with social.
 These numbers will look good on paper, will sound impressive, but you will know that they are meaningless.
 What do you really have to gain by getting fake followers, other than bragging rights?
 That rapid growth will not help your business in any way.
 Those followers aren’t going to engage with your posts in any way and they will not buy from you.

 Here’s a tool that will tell you how much of your Twitter audience consists of real users, if you’re curious to know this about your followers.

 The right way to grow your audience is to get your customers and prospects to follow you on social channels.
 You will have active followers who will engage with your content, read your posts and click on links.
 These are real people, who will consider buying from you and recommend you.
 Always try to nurture this audience.
-Think about they like and what they’d be interested in reading on your page.
+Think about what they like and what they’d be interested in reading on your page.
 Talk to them and talk about them, rather than about yourself.
 Look at correlations to get a better picture of what makes them tick.
-Take care of real people versus just taking care of numbers, but also let the numbers tell you what kind of posts appeal to this audience and you’ll see it grow.
+Take care of real people versus just taking care of numbers, but also let the numbers tell you what kind of posts are the most popular with this audience and you’ll see it grow.
 Slow, steady, safe.
 If you need a tool that can help you manage your posts and conversations with your audience, you should consider a free social media management tool that allows you to visualize and manage everything in one place.